pendulum-project/ntpd-rs/docs/guide/server-setup.md

-# Setting up ntpd-rs as an NTP server
+# Setting up an NTP server

 By default, ntpd-rs only acts as an ntp client, and doesn't serve time on any network interface.
 To enable nptd-rs as a server, the following can be added to